ibtesam2411/topsisfinalassignment/README.md

 Example

 python topsis.py data.csv "1,1,1,2" "+,+,-,+" result.csv
-5.Live Link The application is deployed and accessible at the following address: https://arunmahajan07.pythonanywhere.com/ 6.Screenshot of the Interface The interface is designed to be clean and user-friendly, as shown below:
+5.Live Link The application is deployed and accessible at the following address:https://ibtesam102303316-gwt8hfzbkjha7tplgl8hhy.streamlit.app/
+6.Screenshot of the Interface The interface is designed to be clean and user-friendly, as shown below:
+7.Error Handling

+The program handles the following cases:

+*Incorrect number of command-line arguments

+*File not found exception

+*Input file with less than three columns

+*Non-numeric values in criteria columns

+*Mismatch between number of weights, impacts, and criteria

+*Invalid impact symbols

+8.Conclusion:
+This project provides a complete and automated solution for TOPSIS-based decision making using both a command-line interface and a web-based application.

+9.Author:
+Md Ibtesam

+10.License:
+This project is intended for academic and educational use.